-Mr Ewen Crouch AM, BEc (Hor ns.), LLB, FAICD - Independent Non-Executive Director - Chairman Experience and expertise Ewen Crouch was a Partner at Allens from 1988-2013.
+Mr Ewen Crouch AM, BEc (Hon Mr Ewen Crouch AM, BEc (Hons.), LLB, FAICD - Independent Non-Executive Director - Chairman Experience and expertise Ewen Crouch was a Partner at Allens from 1988-2013.
 He served as a member of the firm's board for 11 years, including four years as Chairman of Partners and was co-head mergers & acquisitions and equity capital markets from 2004-2010.
 He was a director of Mission Australia from 1995, including as Chairman from 2009, until retiring in November 2016.
 He is a member of the Commonwealth Remuneration Tribunal and a director of Jawun and Sydney Symphony Orchestra.
 He served as a member of the Takeovers Panel from 2010-2015.
 Ewen Crouch was appointed as Chairman on 25 March 2019.
-Listed Company Directorships (including key dates) BlueScope Steel Limited (since March 2013) and Westpac Banking Corporation (since February 2013).
-Special responsibilities Chair of the Board Chair of Nomination Committee Audit Committee member Risk Management Committee member Remuneration Committee member Interests in shares and options Ordinary shares in Corporate Travel Management Limited 5,000
+Listed Company Directorships (including key dates) BlueScope Steel Limited (since March 2013) and Westpac E (since February 2013).
+Banking Corporation Special responsibilities Chair of the Board Chair of Nomination Committee Audit Committee member Risk Management Committee member Remuneration Committee member Interests in shares and options Ordinary shares in Corporate Travel Management Limited 5,000

-Mr Jamie Pherous, BCom - Exe cutive Director, Managing Director Experience and expertise Jamie Pherous founded Corporate Travel Management Limi in 1994.
-He has built the Group from its headquarters in Brist the world's largest travel management companies.
-Prior to establishing CTM, Jamie Pherous was employed by Ernst & Young, as a qualified Chartered Accountant, sp services and financial consulting, notably in Australia, Papua United Arab Emirates.
-Arthur Andersen, now ecialising in business Listed Company Directorships (including key dates) None.
+Mr Jamie Pherous, BCom - Executive Director, Managing Director Experience and expertise Jamie Pherous founded Corporate Travel Management Limited (CTM) in Brisban in 1994.
+He has built the Group from its headquarters in Brisbane to become one the world's largest travel management companies.
+Prior to establishing CTM, Jamie Pherous was employed by Arthur Andersen, now Ernst & Young, as a qualified Chartered Accountant, specialising in business services and financial consulting, notably in Australia, Papua New Guinea and the United Arab Emirates.
+Listed Company Directorships (including key dates) None.
 Special responsibilities Managing Director Interests in shares and options Ordinary shares in Corporate Travel Management Limited 21,266,893

-Mr Stephen Lonie, BCom, MBA, Director FCA, SFFin, FAICD, FIMCA, Senior MACS - Independent Non-Executive Experience and expertise Stephen Lonie is a Chartered Accountant and is a former Managing Partner Queensland of the international accounting and consulting firm, KPMG.
+Mr Stephen Lonie, BCom, MBA, FCA, SFFin, FAICD, FIMCA, Senior MACS - Independent Non-Executive Director Experience and expertise Stephen Lonie is a Chartered Accountant and is a former Managing Partner Queensland of the international accounting and consulting firm, KPMG.
 He now practices as an independent management consultant and business adviser.
 Listed Company Directorships (including key dates) MyState Limited (since 2012), Apollo Tourism and Leisure Ltd (since 2016) and Retail Food Group Limited (2013-2018).
 Special responsibilities Chair of Audit Committee Chair of Risk Management Committee Remuneration Committee member Nomination Committee member Interests in shares and options Ordinary shares in Corporate Travel Management Limited 254,312